 The Board primarily considered the evidence of crime statistics provided by Police Scotland.
 These related primarily to the licensing objectives of Preventing Crime and Disorder, Securing Public Safety and Preventing Public Nuisance.
 The Board found it particularly pertinent that Police Scotland believed that whilst evidence of crimes in which alcohol consumption was a significant factor could be provided, it was not felt that there was sufficient evidence to justify a finding of overprovision in either of the identified localities.
-Police Scotland had identified a smaller area within the city centre locality which could possibly have been considered but accepted that it was for the Board to identify localities for the purposes of overprovision.

-The Board also recognised that the other responses received to the consultation were of mixed opinions and there was no consensus for either locality.
+The Board also recognised that the other responses received to the consultation were of mixed opinions with the majority of the opinion that there was no overprovision in either locality.